metrorailings/OwlBlog/content/posts/bears-playoff-analysis.md

 headline = "Bears Playoff Analysis"

 +++
 Under Matt Nagy, the Chicago Bears have gone from being considered the dregs of the NFC North division to being crowned the Kings of the North.
-Barring an unlikely loss by the Rams, Chicago is locked in as the third seed of the National Football Conference.
+Chicago is now locked in as the third seed of the National Football Conference.

 ***